 Only In Vegas

-Luckily, and per the Forbes article, it seems that this is mostly limited to Vegas, at least in the US (apparently, taxis in Canada, Australia, and New Zealand also charge extra to credit card users, but less than Vegas cabs).
+Luckily, and per the Forbes article, it seems that taxi fare credit card surcharges are mostly limited to Vegas, at least in the US (apparently, taxis in Canada, Australia, and New Zealand also charge extra to credit card users, but less than Vegas cabs).

 A Ray of Hope